Opera star Domingo lauded in London as one of a kind

 "You'll never hear anyone in the industry say a bad word about him," said veteran opera photographer Rob Moore, who was at Covent Garden in 1971 when Domingo made his debut there.

-The sellout crowd paying up to 225 pounds ($360) a seat saw Domingo perform the final acts of three of his favorite Verdi operas.
+The sellout crowd paying up to 225 pounds a seat saw Domingo perform the final acts of three of his favourite Verdi operas.

 "No-one dies like Placido Domingo," he wrote of his on-stage demise in Simon Boccanegra.